dpplweb/dppl-docs/pages/index.markdown

 2. Update the page that needs work
 3. Preview your work
 4. Submit for approval
-5. Send a email to publishers outlining the changes
+5. Send a email to website [at] dppl [dot] org outlining the changes

 Once a page is submitted for approval, you won't be able to make changes to it.
 If you decide to edit it, the page comes out of the approval queue until you resubmit.